Sony A6400 vs A900

 Studio photographers will appreciate that the Sony A900 (unlike the A6400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the A900 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A900 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A900 was succeeded by the Sony A99.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6400 and A900 can be found, respectively, in the Sony A6400 Manual (free pdf) or the online Sony A900 Manual.

 So what conclusions can be drawn?
 Is the Sony A6400 better than the Sony A900 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.